 Figure 8-9.
-Smarttime showing Worst Path with Slack 93.541 ns
+Smarttime Showing the Worst Path with Slack 93.541 ns

-2. Clicking on the CDC box will show the worst slack for a clock crossing as in path table below.
+Clicking on the CDC box shows the worst slack for a clock crossing as in path table in the following figure.

 Figure 8-10.
-Highlighted CDC Box showing Worst Slack in Path Table
+Highlighted CDC Box Showing the Worst Slack in Path Table